-Rev. Dr. Jay Speights is an award winning author, chaplain, spiritual coach, and Vice President of The New Seminary.
+Rev. Dr. Jay Speights is an award winning author, chaplain, spiritual coach, and Executive Director of The New Seminary.

 Rev. Dr. Jay Speights is a graduate of Howard University, where he earned a BA in Political Science and MA in Public Affairs.
 In 2005, he graduated from The New Seminary for Interfaith Studies in New York, was ordained by The Interfaith Temple, also in New York, and studied Ecumenism at Wesley Theological Seminary.
 He also was awarded the first earned Doctor of Ministry (D.Min.) from The New Seminary’s Graduate Program.